Component Diagram Tutorial

 Here is a simple component diagram putting together all the parts that we have covered.
 In the example, we have 3 simple components that work together to create a whole system.
 You might remember this system from elementary school.

 The example above uses UML 1.x notation for the the required interface because Lucidchart currently doesn't support the half circle shape.
 Each component is a complicated subsystem that interfaces with another component by producing a requirement needed by another component.
+The Lucidchart shape library can help you create any component diagram using our online UML tool.

-- How to draw a component diagram
+- How to draw a Component diagram

 - Component diagram for an ATM system